GLOBAL MARKETS-Europe battles to shake off nagging banking concerns

 Fed funds futures are pricing in a chance of about 75% that the Federal Reserve will hike interest rates by 25 basis points (bps) at its May meeting next week.
 FEDWATCH

-Germany's 10-year government bond yield DE10YT=RR, the euro area's benchmark, rose 4 basis points to 2.42% after dropping by around 10 bps in the last two sessions.
+Germany's 10-year government bond yield DE10YT=RR, the euro area's benchmark, rose 4 bps to 2.42% after dropping by around 10 bps in the last two sessions.

 It was still 35 bps below its highest since July 2011 at 2.77%, hit in early March, and more than 40 bps above its lowest reached in mid-March, when fears that a full-blown banking crisis might be brewing were at their height.